RandalRoot/CloudBeesDemo/docs/index.md

 ## Demonstration
-In this demonstration your instructor will walkthrough the process of installing and using Python on a Windows computer.
+In this demonstration your instructor will walkthrough the process of using Python's Interactive console/terminal application and IDLE.
 Your are encourged to follow along if you would like.
+Though, I will be using Windows, the process is very simular on macOS.

 This demo consists of the following steps:

-1. Download the Python installer from Python.Org.
-2. Run the installation program.
-3. Open a command prompt and start Python in interactive mode.
+1. Open a command prompt and start Python in interactive mode.
-4. Use the following common commands, one at a time, to show how the interactive mode works.
+2. Use the following common commands, one at a time, to show how the interactive mode works.

 ```python
 first_name = input("Enter your first name")